spinne/optimization/README.md

 ```

 Assigning the result of  the sizeSwitcher function to a new variable (newwidth)
-is necessary - because otherwise dx inside the loop triggers would call
+is necessary - otherwise dx inside the loop would trigger a call to
-the sizeSwitcher function on every iteration.
+sizeSwitcher() on every iteration.

-###### Result: Time to resize is generally between 0.5ms - 0.7ms
+##### Result: Time to resize is generally between 0.5ms - 0.7ms

 ##### Images & CSS

-I added a simple scrset to the big pizzaria image in pizza.html and optimized
+I added a simple scrset to the big pizzeria image in pizza.html and optimized
 the images accordingly.
 I also compressed the pizza.png image to 8-bit color.

 And I used gulp to minify and inline the style.css into pizza.html.